All Products

 References

-• To prevent NAS data loss or damage, you can use Cloud Backup to back up all directories or files in NAS file systems.
-For more information, see Back up and restore files.
+• To prevent NAS data loss or damage, use Cloud Backup to back up all directories or files in NAS file systems.
+For more information, see Backup and restoration.

-• For advanced Extreme NAS file systems, you can use snapshots to back up data and restore data from a snapshot at a point in time to an existing file system.
-For more information, see Manage snapshots.
+• For advanced Extreme NAS file systems, use snapshots to back up data and restore data from a snapshot at a point in time to an existing file system.
+For more information, see Snapshots.

 FAQ